CorndelWithSoftwire/DevOps-Course-Workshop-Module-05/during_the_workshop.md

 ## Part 5: Docker Compose
 In the previous section we ended up constructing some reasonably long command line statements to build, configure and run our containers.
 This is error prone and doesn't scale well; consider how fiddly it was with just two containers!

 Fortunately there are tools that can help us automate these processes.
 We are going to use one called Docker Compose.
-You may already have this installed.
-Check by running `docker-compose --version` in your shell.
-(If not, you can find installation instructions [here](https://docs.docker.com/compose/install/)).
+This will be already installed if you have Docker Desktop on Windows or Mac (If you're on Linux you can find installation instructions [here](https://docs.docker.com/compose/install/)).

 To use docker compose you create a YAML file called `docker-compose.yml` that describes the **services** you want; how to build them; and what volumes, ports and other settings you want to run them with.
 (For the purposes of this exercise you can consider services to be synonymous with containers.)

-When you have completed your YAML file you build and run all your containers with a single command: `docker-compose up`.
+When you have completed your YAML file you build and run all your containers with a single command: `docker compose up`.

 You may find the following reference material helpful:
 * [Compose file reference](https://docs.docker.com/compose/compose-file/)